Single Ladies (Put a Ring on It): Response and accolades

 The music video has won several awards and accolades.
 It was voted Best Dance Routine in the 2008 Popjustice Readers' Poll; and won Video of the Year becoming the first black and white music video since Don Henley's The Boys of Summer, Best Choreography, and Best Editing at the 2009 MTV Video Music Awards.
 The song also won Best Video at the 2009 MTV Europe Music Awards, the 2009 MOBO Awards, and the 2009 BET Awards.
 The video has also received many nominations: Best Video in the 2009 Popjustice Readers Polls (placed 4th); nine (including the three that it won) in the 2009 MTV Video Music Awards; Best International Artist Video at the 2009 MuchMusic Video Awards (losing to Lady Gaga's "Poker Face"); Outstanding Music Video at the 2009 NAACP Image Awards; and two at the 2009 MTV Australia Awards for Best Video and Best Moves.
 The video was ranked at number four on BET's Notarized: Top 100 Videos of 2008 countdown, and at number three on VH1's Top 40 Videos of 2009.
 The video was voted Best Music Video of the Decade by MUZU.TV It was voted fifth-best music video of the 2000s by readers of Billboard magazine.
 Claire Suddath of Time magazine included it in her 30 All-Time Best Music Videos, writing that "sometimes the best creations are also the simplest".
 In 2013, John Boone and Jennifer Cady of E!
 Online placed the video at number one on their list of Beyoncé's ten best music videos writing, "[It has] All of the sex appeal.
 Ever...
 Beyoncé doesn't need anything but an empty room in this one.
 It's all about the dancing.
 It's all about the leotard.
 It's all about the fierceness.
 And it's epic."
 The music video was certified platinum by CRIA for shipment of sales 10,000 units.
 In 2021, Rolling Stone named "Single Ladies" the 12th greatest music video of all time, while Slant Magazine named it the 36th.

-"Kanyegate"
+2009 MTV Video Music Awards incident

 "Single Ladies" was nominated for nine awards at the 2009 MTV Video Music Awards, ultimately winning three including Video of the Year.
-Its failure to win the Best Female Video category, which went to American country pop singer Taylor Swift's "You Belong with Me", sparked controversy during the ceremony.
-Swift's acceptance speech was interrupted by rapper Kanye West, who grabbed her microphone to declare the "Single Ladies" video as "one of the best videos of all time".
+It lost the Best Female Video category to American country pop singer Taylor Swift's "You Belong with Me".
+Swift's acceptance speech was interrupted by rapper Kanye West, who climbed onto the stage, grabbed her microphone to declare the "Single Ladies" video as "one of the best videos of all time", shrugged, and left the stage.
 Footage of Beyoncé in the audience looking shocked was then shown.
 When Beyoncé won the Video of the Year award later that night, she reminisced about when she won her first MTV award with her former group, Destiny's Child, and called the experience "one of the most exciting moments in [her] life".
 She then invited Swift on-stage to finish her speech and "have her moment".